 ACKNOWLEDGMENTS

-We thank the staffs of WeHealthGene whose names were not included in the author list, but who contributed to project
+We thank the staffs of WeHealthGene whose names were not included in the author list, but who contributed to project.

 COMMENTS

 Background

 Infants with refractory epilepsy couldn’t be cured by several AEDs and ketogenic diet (KD) was increasingly used as an alternative therapy to refractory epilepsy.
 High-fat diet was reported to pose significant impact on gut microbiota (GM), which could regulate neurological system.